-UK house owners’ love affair with conservatories – from the humble lean to conservatory to the more decorative Victorian conservatory – shows no sign of abating.
-In fact, the last few years has seen a huge rise in the number of conservatories installed.
+UK house owners’ love affair with conservatories – from the humble lean-to conservatory to the more decorative Victorian conservatory – shows no sign of abating.
+In fact, the last few years have seen a huge rise in the number of conservatories installed.
 According to a 2013 study by the Department of Energy and Climate Change, around 4m households in England have a conservatory.

-The pitch roof on a lean to conservatory is its defining feature – and it’s a good idea when planning and buying a lean to conservatory to decide on the degree of pitch required.
+The pitched roof on a lean-to conservatory is its defining feature – and it’s a good idea when planning and buying a lean-to conservatory to decide on the degree of pitch required.
 As the pitch can usually be adjusted during planning, a shallower pitch is ideal for extending a bungalow with less space under its eves, whereas a two-story house can adopt a steeper pitch.

 You’re also not limited to installing a boxy conservatory.
 You can plan segments to create designs such as L-shaped and T-shaped conservatories, as well as mix-and-match styles such as Victorian or Edwardian, to get the look you want.